JesseBrand/dnding-notes/posts/generic/races/Duergar.md

-Duergar or Dark [[Dwarf|Dwarves]] are a [[generic/races/Race]] of short, stout, hardy humanoids.
+Duergar or Dark [[Dwarf|Dwarves]] are a [[Race]] of short, stout, hardy humanoids.
 Like their lighter kin, they are extremely dedicated to their crafts and purpose.
 Unlike their lighter kin, they have little patience for merriment, drinking, arts and fun in general.

 Some notable Duergar in this Campaign:
 * [[Hemeth]]